-Vega Risk Limit - The change in NAV due to a move of 10% in yield volatility, shall not be more than 0.30% of NAV for a short Vega position and 1% for a long Vega position.
-Rucket Pick Limit.
-Individual buckets will be identified in the internal risk calculations.
-The change in NAV due to 1 besis point more in any same applied to the internal risk calculations.
+• Vega Risk Limit - The change in NAV due to a move of 10% in yield volatility, shall not be more than 0.30% of NAV for a short Vega position and 1% for a long Vega position.

 • Bucket Risk Limit - Individual buckets will be identified in the internal risk calculations.
 The change in NAV due to 1 basis point move in any semi-annual bucket shall not exceed 0.30% of NAV, notwithstanding the Interest Rate Risk Limit.